|

 FAQs

 You can, but I don’t recommend it because chicken breasts tend to dry out during slow cooking.
-If you use them, watch the cooking time closely and consider shortening it to prevent overcooking.
+If you decide to use breasts, keep a close eye on the cooking time—cook on HIGH for less time and check frequently to avoid overcooking.

 Final Thoughts